-If you need advice on your options please contact our student accommodation services team and they'll be happy to advise you.
+If you need advice on your options please contact our student accommodation services team, they'll be happy to advise.

 What happens if my results aren’t good enough to meet the conditions of my offer?

-We have a well-established process in place to consider candidates who have not met the conditions of their offer once results are released.
+We have a well-established process in place to consider candidates who have not met the academic conditions of their offer when results are released.

 Applicants who have missed the terms of their offer will not automatically be unsuccessful.
 We will look closely at the results, and consider any extenuating circumstances, before deciding.